chatepri/rentalpropertyanalysis/README.md

 - **Microsoft Excel** – Data modeling, formulas, pivot tables, and charts
 - **CSV** – Used for raw data import
 - **Public MLS Listings*** - Used websites like Zillow, Redfin, Homes to conduct market analysis
+- **Tableau** - Data Visualization

 ---

 ## 🙋‍♂️ About Me

 Created by [Patrick Chen].
-I'm passionate about real estate analysis, finance, and building tools that help investors make smarter decisions.
+I'm passionate about real estate analysis, business analytics, and building tools that help investors make smarter decisions.

 Feel free to connect on [LinkedIn](https://linkedin.com/in/patrick-chen3) or check out more of my projects!